KnightKody/Kutztown/README.md

-# Kutztown2021
+# Kutztown classes

-The programs for the classes I took in 2021 in Kutztown university
+This repository holds all the information for the computer science courses I have taken while attending kutztown university
+## Listed Courses
+- CSC 136 (computer science 1)